Roseakhonya/Delani-studio/README.md

 <img src="images/readme.png" alt="screenshot">

 ## BDD
-This application functions in such a way that it gives you the details of the business by
+This application functions in such a way that it gives you the details of the business by allowing you fill a form and type in a message to reach out to us.
+It also gives you the social media pages on how to reach us.
 ## Techologies used
 This application was developed by incorporating the use of:
 - HTML